 - The Principle of Prayer: Success in communication is more likely when we invite God to be an active participant and guide.

 While these may seem easier to read then to apply, give it a go and start practicing!
-Practice may not make perfect, but it does make improvement in your marriage J
+The practice may not make perfect, but it does make improvements in your marriage.